Smiley face

 PhD, Computer Science, Durham University, October 2021-

-Graph Theory and its applications to Networks; supervised by Dr George Mertzios, Dr Tom Friedetzky, Prof Iain Stewart, and Dr Amitabh Trehan.
+Eventful graphs: the computational complexity of recognizing and realizing properties in changing networks.; supervised by Dr George Mertzios, Dr Tom Friedetzky, Prof Iain Stewart, and Dr Amitabh Trehan.

 MEng, Computer Science, Durham University, September 2017-June 2021